Sarah Tueting

 Sarah Kirsten Tueting (born April 26, 1976) is an American ice hockey player.

 Tueting played goalie for the United States women's national ice hockey team.
-She won a gold medal at the 1998 Winter Olympics, and a silver medal at the 2002 Winter Olympics.
+She and her team won a gold medal at the 1998 Winter Olympics, and a silver medal at the 2002 Winter Olympics.

 Personal life

 Tueting grew up in Winnetka, Illinois, a northern suburb of Chicago, and attended Greeley Elementary School.
-She graduated from Dartmouth College in 1998 with a degree in neurobiology, and from the Stanford Graduate School of Business in 2005 with a MBA.
-After graduating, Tueting worked at Medtronic before founding Summit Venture Coaching.
+She graduated from Dartmouth College Magna Cum Laude with a degree in Neuroscience, and the Stanford Graduate School of Business in 2005 with an MBA.
+After graduating, Tueting worked at Medtronic before founding her own business.

-Tueting is married to Dan Lemaitre and lives in Utah.
+Tueting is a life/executive coach.
+She lives in Park City, Utah with her two kids, three cats, one dog, and two horses.